 It was built in the early 19th century and is still in use today for washing carpets.
 Inside, down a short flight of steps, two pools are available with a series of wooden buckets allowing people to wash with the ocean water.
 Occasional fish swim past.

 In the centre of Kalmar, Stortorget is easy to find.
 A wide-open space with the Cathedral on one side, it occasionally has market stalls.

-Called "Sweden's most beautiful baroque building" it was designed and built by Nicodemus Tessin the Elder, who's son architected Fredrikskyrka in Karlskrona.
+It was called "Sweden's most beautiful baroque building", it was designed and built by Nicodemus Tessin the Elder, whose son architected Fredrikskyrka in Karlskrona.

 It took an incredible 43 years to build and was inaugurated in 1682.
 It has four corner towers, which are gold plated (eldsurnor) and is a remarkable building in excellent condition.

 The monument is a sculpture by artist Roj Friberg in celebration of Kalmar Union's 600th anniversary in 1997.
-Representative figures for Sweden, Denmark and Norway, can be seen as well as Queen Margareta and Erik of Pomerania.
+Representative figures for Sweden, Denmark, and Norway can be seen and Margareta and Erik of Pomerania.

 Once the old water tower designed by Hans Hedlund in 1900, it is now converted to 11 modern flats offering unique apartments and remarkable 360 views around Kalmar, including the prison it faces.

 In the shadow of the tower, hares can often be found.

 Once merely the Western Gate to the city of Kalmar, it is now Västerport Relax, a spa and bar using the rooms in the city walls.